"AI Psychosis" in Context: How Conversation History Shapes LLM Responses to Delusional Beliefs: Discussion

 \subsection{Mechanisms of Capture and Resistance}

-Despite stylistic differences, the unsafe models were unified by progressively stronger alignment to the user's delusional frame.
-This trajectory reflects in-context learning (Brown et al., 2020), the mechanism by which an LLM uses prior inputs to shape and constrain its subsequent outputs.
-As context accumulates, the model does not merely retrieve established facts; it learns what kind of world is in play, what relationship is being enacted, and what sort of response is locally coherent.
-In extended dialogue, this can create a feedback loop wherein each aligned response conditions the next, drawing both model and user further into a shared frame (Dohnány et al., 2026).
+Despite stylistic differences, the unsafe models were unified by progressively stronger alignment to the user’s delusional frame.
+This trajectory is consistent with in-context learning \cite{ref16}, the mechanism by which an LLM uses prior inputs to shape and constrain its subsequent outputs.
+As context accumulates, the model does not merely retrieve established facts; it infers what kind of world is in play, what relationship is being enacted, and what sort of response is locally coherent.
+In extended dialogue, this can create a feedback loop wherein each aligned response conditions the next, drawing both model and user further into a shared frame \cite{ref22}.
 No model in the study was fully immune to this effect.
-Even the safer systems showed some context sensitivity, such as Claude's increased warmth when the injected context became more relationally intense.
+Even the safer systems showed some context sensitivity, such as Claude’s increased warmth when the injected context became more relationally intense.
 A key question is why some models were able to withstand this broader narrative pressure, while others were entirely captured by it.